 - 6.29.
 Our primary aim is to ensure that all passengers both those that have pre-booked assistance and those that choose to travel spontaneously are able to complete their journey irrespective of their circumstances, the staffing situation on the train or at station. - 6.30.
-This will require an accurate understanding and assessment of the needs of the passenger, station

-- the revised Guidance consolidates and clearly sets out the requirements for operators to provide up-to-date information to passengers at each stage of their journey, whether online, on the phone, at the station or on the train; and - the improvements to the reliability of Assisted Travel set out in Chapter 3 will: - improve communications between the staff that assist passengers to ensure there is someone to provide assistance at the passenger's destination; and - ensure that the station accessibility information used by passengers and staff, including the relevant pages of the NRE website, is consistent, accurate and userfriendly.
+This will require an accurate understanding and assessment of the needs of the passenger, station accessibility, station staffing times, train staffing levels and unexpected accessibility issues such as a lift being out of order.
+Therefore, clear communication channels and accurate information for passengers, between staff and between staff and passengers are essential.
+To achieve this, we propose that: - the revised Guidance consolidates and clearly sets out the requirements for operators to provide up-to-date information to passengers at each stage of their journey, whether online, on the phone, at the station or on the train; and - the improvements to the reliability of Assisted Travel set out in Chapter 3 will: - improve communications between the staff that assist passengers to ensure there is someone to provide assistance at the passenger's destination; and - ensure that the station accessibility information used by passengers and staff, including the relevant pages of the NRE website, is consistent, accurate and userfriendly.